AviatrixSystems/Docs/HowTos/AviatrixAPI/multiple_approaches_to_use_aviatrix_api/multiple_approaches_to_use_aviatrix_api.rst

 -------------------------------

 In order to invoke the most of Aviatrix API(s), the user must have a valid **"CID"** (session ID) for security purpose.
 Moreover, a valid CID can be acquired through Aviatrix **"login"** API.
 The examples are provided below.
-Please reference `Aviatrix-REST-API Documentation. <https://s3-us-west-2.amazonaws.com/avx-apidoc/index.html>`__ for the completed Aviatrix REST API list.
+Please refer to `Aviatrix-REST-API Documentation. <https://s3-us-west-2.amazonaws.com/avx-apidoc/index.html>`__ for the completed Aviatrix REST API list.

 Examples: Invoke Aviatrix "login" API to get a valid CID